Priyankasaggu11929/Build-Scripts/README.md

 You can delete `$HOME/bootstrap` at any time, but be sure you have an updated Wget that can download the source code for the remaining tools.

+## Runtime Paths

+The build scripts attempt to set runtime paths in everything it builds.
+For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -m64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`.
+If all goes well you will not suffer the stupid Linux path problems that have existed for the last 25 years or so.

 ## Dependencies

 Dependent libraries are minimally tracked.
 Once a library is built a file with the library name is `touch`'d in `$HOME/.build-scripts`.
 If the file is older than 7 days then the library is automatically rebuilt.
 Automatic rebuilding ensures newer versions of a library are used when available and sidesteps problems with trying to track version numbers.